EyNuel/cTraceo/readme.txt

 ## Makefile Configuration
    To compile this model the user will have to adapt the included makefile to match the target system.
-   Although the options in the Makefile of mostly self-explanatory, a brief overview will be presented here:
+   Although the options in the Makefile are mostly self-explanatory, a brief overview will be presented here:

 # The "MATLAB_DIR" variable